Question:

 Symptoms of fentanyl overdose include:

-- Blue lips or fingernails (indicating a lack of oxygen)
+Blue lips or fingernails (indicating a lack of oxygen)

-- Pinpoint (small) pupils in the eyes
+Pinpoint (small) pupils in the eyes (pinpoint pupils are a key indicator of opioid overdose)

-- Seizures
+Seizures

-- Sluggish heartbeat
+Sluggish heartbeat

-- Extremely slow or labored breathing
+Extremely slow or labored breathing

 Just .002 grams of fentanyl – enough to fit on Abraham Lincoln’s head on the penny – can cause an overdose.
 And because fentanyl is odorless, it’s nearly impossible to detect, meaning users have no way of knowing if the drug they are buying has been laced with it.
 This is a major reason why there are so many fentanyl overdoses.